xhydrahx/.config/README.md

 * Stterm

 This setup mainly uses the zenbones theme from neovim.
-Its my favorite themes ever, i dont really need unicorn puke on my screen.
+Its one of my favorite themes ever.